Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 About the Galapagos Islands in a nutshell

-The spectacular Ecuadorian archipelago is situated right across the Equator at about 600 km off the mainland coast.
+The spectacular Ecuadorian Archipelago is situated directly across the Equator, approximately 600 km off the mainland coast.

-Considering every rock and islets it includes more than 300 islands, of which only 5 are inhabited and a few others are only open to visitors on specific schedules and previous authorizations from the Marine Park.
+Considering every rock and islet, it includes more than 300 islands, of which only five are inhabited, and a few others are only open to visitors on specific schedules and with previous authorization from the Marine Park.

 Its geographical location at the confluence of three ocean currents makes it one of the richest marine ecosystems in the world.
 (UNESCO)